HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 To start implementing routes, we first need to import `BrowserRouter` and `Route` from `react-router-dom`. `BrowserRouter` is commonly renamed as `Router`, so we'll follow this convention, as well.
 We can create an _alias_ with the syntax `BrowserRouter as Router`.
-So every time we refer to `Router`, in this file, we are really just refering to `BrowserRouter`.
+So every time we refer to `Router` in this file, we are really just refering to `BrowserRouter`.

 ```javascript
 // .src/index.js